 Realignment describes a process of significant change in the California criminal justice system.
 Realignment AB 109 transfers responsibility for supervising certain kinds of felony lower-level offenders and state prison parolees from state prisons and state parole agents to county jails and probation officers.

-Realignment came about in early 2011 through enactment of California Assembly Bill 109, called the Public Safety Realignment Act, signed by Governor Jerry Brown.
+Realignment came about in early 2011 through enactment of California Assembly Bill 109, called the Public Safety Realignment Act, signed by then Governor Jerry Brown.
 Realignment AB 109 legislation was then “tweaked” by a series of other laws including AB 116, AB 117, and AB 118.

 Realignment AB 109 was enacted against the backdrop of a severely overcrowded California state prison system, which strained health care and social services for inmates.
 But the statute says it was enacted to combat recidivism and not because of overcrowded prison populations.2

 This new sentencing scheme applies statewide to anyone sentenced on or after October 1, 2011.3

 As a result of realignment AB 109 in California: